Ball in the Vienna City Hall, elegant young ladies

 TU Ball in the Vienna Hofburg, opening all in white

-This impression is evidenced by documents that the dance festivals of the Argentine capital both in the splendid Opera house, the Teatro Colón, as well as in the prestigious theaters of Calle Corrientes.
+This impression is supported by documents that the dance festivals of the Argentine capital both in magnificent Opera house, the Teatro Colón, as well as in the renowned theaters of Calle Corrientes.

 Milongas in Buenos Aires: Tango for everyone